Spring Conference 2018 – On The Road

 If you can’t make it to the spring conference, we will bring the conference to you…or at least your region!
 Everyone is so busy, work, rehearsals, kids, rehearsals, classes, rehearsals, meetings, rehearsals and we understand.
 Although, we love to have everyone together in one place, we would really love to have more of our members and affiliate groups in attendance.

 CTAM is going on the road for spring 2018!
-The conferences will be hosted by Kalamazoo Civic on April 13 – 15, Fenton Village Players on April 20 – 22, and Players de Noc in Escanaba May 4 – 6.
+The conferences will be hosted by Fenton Village Players on April 20 – 22, and Players de Noc in Escanaba on May 4 – 6.
+Unfortunately we had to cancel the one we had planned for Kalamazoo but the other two locations will go on as planned!
 Choose the conference closest to you or whichever one fits your schedule!

 Michigan has incredible community theatres; take advantage of these networking and educational opportunities!
 Keep watching our Facebook, Callboard and webpage for updates!